bmacnaughton/gulp-markers/README.md

 The core code for the Transform streams is taken from [gulp-html-replace](https://github.com/VFK/gulp-html-replace), with a only a few modifications, so the logic is better tested than it otherwise would be.

+There is now a basic [recipes](./RECIPES.md) document.
+It wil grow over time.

 ### Why not use gulp-markers? ##

 You have to write your own regex expressions and replacement functions.
 It's not as automatic for many common use cases as more specialized tools like [gulp-html-replace](https://github.com/VFK/gulp-html-replace).

 Though I use it for my projects, it's received very little real-world use; it's very early.
 It's the first open-source project of mine that I have intended to be used by others.

 The documentation is basic.
-I need to add a "recipes" document.

 You don't want to run node 4 or greater.
 If this is an issue for many people I'll make it backward compatible.
 The feature I find very convenient is arrow-functions, specifically keeping the lexical context.
 And it seems time to move past node.js 0.12 and io.js - node 4.0 had no major or breaking changes other than native modules (written in C++ and linked against V8).